Australian Idol season 5: Mark Da Costa

-Mark Da Costa is a 28-year-old from Sydney, New South Wales, thus was the oldest finalist.
+Mark Da Costa is a 28-year-old from Sydney, thus was the oldest finalist.
 He was advanced by the public to the final 12 through the Wildcard show.
 He was eliminated on 1 October 2007, finishing in 9th place.
 Although already eliminated, Mark was named by Today Tonight as being involved in vote-rigging.
 Since leaving Idol, Mark da Costa has gone back to performing regularly, and has been on tour with his band for most of 2008.